jayfang88/poodle-jump/README.md

     let poBottom = this.y + this.r;

     //Locate the bottom y of poodle and check if it is within the y values of
     //the platform.
-Check if poodle x edges are within 10px of platform x values. if ((poBottom <= platform.y + platform.h + 3) && (poBottom >= platform.y - 3) &&
+Check if poodle x edges are at least 10px within platform x values. if ((poBottom <= platform.y + platform.h + 3) && (poBottom >= platform.y - 3) &&
     (this.x >= platform.x - this.r + 10) && (this.x <= platform.x + platform.w - 10)) {
         //If poodle is already jumping or on it's way up, do not repeatedly jump.